Notices & News

 Efforts to Mitigate the Effect of Tuition and Mandatory Fee Increases on Students

-• The range of proposed 4.0% to 6.5% undergraduate maintenance increase is within the Tennessee Higher Education Commission’s (THEC) established tuition range (0%-6.5%) for the academic year 2025-2026.
+• The proposed increase is within the Tennessee Higher Education Commission’s (THEC) established tuition range (0%-4.5%) for the academic year 2026-2027.

-The Board of Trustees considers the following factors when determining the necessity for a tuition and fees increase:
+In addition to efforts to mitigate the effect on students, The Board of Trustees considers the following factors when determining the necessity for a tuition and fees increase:

 • Level of State support,